-Bronchiolitis is caused by a virus, so antibiotics are not helpful because they are used to treat bacteria.
+Bronchiolitis is caused by viruses, so antibiotics are not helpful because they are used to treat bacteria.
 There is no specific treatment for bronchiolitis, but there are ways to help your child be more comfortable with the symptoms.

-Runny nose: The amount of runny nose with bronchiolitis is usually substantial.
-You can use infant saline nose drops (non-medicated) and a suction bulb every 2-3 hours as needed, particularly before feedings and bed.
-Place 1-2 drops of saline in each nostril, and then suction.
+Runny Nose: The amount of runny nose with bronchiolitis is usually substantial.
+You can use infant saline nose drops (non-medicated) and a suction bulb every 2-3 hours as needed, especially before feeding times and before bed.
+Place 1-2 drops of saline in each nostril, wait 30-60 seconds and then suction.
 Always point the end of the suction bulb to the outer parts of the nostril to help prevent irritation and nosebleeds.